Emily Spurrell: Councillor

 At the 2012 Liverpool City Council election Spurrell contested the Mossley Hill ward in south Liverpool, comfortably taking the seat from the Liberal Democrats with 51.97% of the vote.
 She was re-elected to represent the Mossley Hill ward in 2016 and continued to do so until the delayed May 2021 elections which she did not recontest.

 In 2014 she was appointed as a Mayoral Lead for Community Safety before being appointed as the Cabinet Member for Community and Safer Neighbourhoods until 2017.
 During this time, she oversaw the development of a Domestic Abuse Strategy, instigated a new approach to community cohesion and chaired the CitySafe Board which provided funding to local groups to improve community safety.
 She also helped Liverpool to secure Purple Flag status, recognising the city’s safe and vibrant night time economy.
 From 2019 she was a member of the Merseyside Fire and Rescue Authority.

 Police and Crime Commissioner

 In 2017 she was appointed as the Deputy Police and Crime Commissioner for Merseyside by Jane Kennedy.
 As Deputy PCC, she championed victims and led on work to tackle violence against women and girls.
 She developed a scheme to engage employers in tackling domestic abuse, re-launched the modern slavery and trafficking network, initiated a project to investigate experiences of sexual violence across Merseyside, successfully lobbied for all police staff to be paid the living wage and developed an action plan to better support women offenders.

 Spurrell resigned as Deputy PCC in March 2019 following Kennedy's resignation from the Labour Party.
-She was then appointed as an advisor on tackling violence against women and girls to the Metro Mayor of the Liverpool City Region.
+She was then appointed as an adviser on tackling violence against women and girls to the Metro Mayor of the Liverpool City Region.